The Big Short (film): Accolades

-Adam McKay and Charles Randolph won the Oscar, BAFTA, and WGA for Best Adapted Screenplay.
+Adam McKay and Charles Randolph won the Academy Award, BAFTA Award, Critics' Choice Movie Award, and Writers Guild of America Award, all for Best Adapted Screenplay.
 They also won an Empire Award for Best Screenplay.
 Christian Bale won the Critics' Choice Movie Award for Best Actor in a Comedy and the Satellite Award for Best Supporting Actor - Motion Picture.
 Hank Corwin won the American Cinema Editors Award for Best Edited Feature Film (Comedy or Musical) and Los Angeles Film Critics Association Award for Best Editing.

 The film won the Critics' Choice Movie Award for Best Comedy and was named one of the Top 10 Films of the Year at the American Film Institute Awards 2015.
 Dede Gardner, Jeremy Kleiner, and Brad Pitt won the Producers Guild of America Award for Best Theatrical Motion Picture.
 The cast also won the National Board of Review Award for Best Ensemble.